Financial peace is where a paid-off home mortgage has replaced the BMW as the status symbol of choice. -Dave Ramsey

 "I have been pondering what advice to give about money.
 What I keep coming up with is this: Do not act like typical Americans.
 Do not fail to save.
 Do not get yourself in debt up to your eyeballs.
 Work and take pride and honor from your work.
 Learn a useful skill that Americans really need, like law or plumbing or medicine or nursing . . . " —Ben Stein

-Mr. Stein was offering solid advice to young adults.
-However, his smart thinking should apply to all of us at any age, particularly the part about "Do not get yourself in debt up to your eyeballs."
+Mr. Stein was offering advice to young adults.
+However, the advice should apply to all of us at any age, particularly the part about "Do not get yourself in debt up to your eyeballs."

-Yet many in government urge consumers (us) we need to spend more to get the economy going.
-Yes, I understand.
+Many in government urge consumers (us) to spend more to get or keep the economy going.
+I understand.
 But watch out.
-It was easy credit and buying things people really could not afford that had gotten so many in trouble.
-That is the opposite of financial fitness.
-Does anyone believe government will rescue them if they once again buy things they really cannot afford?
-Fat chance.
-Unless you are personally, in the eyes of government, "too big to fail" you had better . . .
+Easy credit and buying things people really can't afford gets them in trouble.
+It is the polar opposite of financial fitness.
+Does anyone believe government will rescue you if deep in debt?
+No. All of us are on our own unless in the eyes of government we are "too big to fail."

 Here are six things that my years have taught me personally about financial fitness:

 Do the rules sound too tough?
 Maybe not when you consider that one of the most satisfying feelings you will ever experience is being debt free.

 I have found the following people to be honest and reliable financial fitness sources.
 Each may have a different approach to money management, but all offer solid financial information.
 I do not get paid or receive any compensation for recommending them.

 Clark Howard: One of the best consumer advocates around.

 Eric Tyson: A good book to have at hand is Tyson's Personal Finance for Seniors for Dummies.
 Whenever he updates the book, I get the latest edition.

 Dave Ramsey: His books and radio program are strong medicine to cure money ills.

 Bob Brinker: His long running "Money Talk" radio program is a good one for investment advice.